The Creative Enterprise Programme network expands with the recruitment of workshop associates in Ukraine, East Africa, Egypt and West Africa

 Creative Enterprise Programme Workshop Associates were recently recruited to facilitate the Creative Enterprise Programme, a three-day capacity-building workshop for creative entrepreneurs around the world.

-There are now UK-based associates and “local” associates in Ukraine, East Africa, Egypt and West Africa.
+There are now independent UK-based associates and “local” associates in Ukraine, East Africa, Egypt and West Africa.
 The local associates are based in British Council target regions in order to help embed the programme in the local landscape.
 They do this by increasing reach to creative communities, drawing on real market knowledge, connecting with participants through shared culture and language, and maintaining longer term engagements with participants for maximum impact.
 We hope to recruit more local associates in further regions throughout 2018/19.

 Here, we are excited to introduce the four local associates flying the Creative Enterprise Programme flag in Ukraine.